 Top baby and toddler friendly beaches in Cornwall: close to Bosinver

 Pentewan is only a short drive from Bosinver.
 The beach is east facing and there’s over half a mile of golden sand to roam free.
 Pentewan Sands Holiday Park is right by the beach, and their facilities are also available to non-residents.
-For lunch, try The HUBBOX Driftwood Beach Bar, which is right on the beach, or the family friendly Seahorse Restaurant.
+For lunch, try the HUBBOX beach bar, which is right on the beach, or the family friendly Seahorse Restaurant.

 Porthluney Cove Beach (Caerhays), St Austell Bay

 Our local favourite!
 Porthluney is approximately 20 minutes’ drive from Bosinver.
-Part of the Caerhays Estate, this south-facing, safe family beach has plenty of room to play (doesn’t get crowded, even in summer) and rock pools to explore.
-There’s no café or toilets at Porthluney, but there is a kiosk which sells drinks and ice creams in the high season.
+Part of the Caerhays Estate, this south-facing, safe family beach has plenty of room to play (doesn’t get overcrowded, even in summer) and rock pools to explore.
+There’s a cafe and toilets here right next to the beach.

 Porthpean Beach, St Austell Bay